ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 One of the major challenges of any gossip protocol is limiting damage to user privacy.
-The goal of CT gossip is to publish and distribute information about the logs and their operations, but not to leak any additional information about the operation of any of the other participants.
+The goal of CT gossip is to publish and distribute information about the logs and their operations, but not to expose any additional information about the operation of any of the other participants.
 Privacy of consumers of log information (in particular, of web browsers and other TLS clients) should not be undermined by